-Cops: Man pretends to be police officer, steals cash, cigarettes
+Police impersonator in Brooklyn checks for loosies, steals cash: Workers - amNewYork

-A man impersonating a police officer is accused of stealing from four Brooklyn businesses, and attempting to steal from a fifth, the NYPD said.
+The man who impersonated a police officer and robbed four businesses in Brooklyn was arrested Tuesday, the NYPD said.

-Arcelay Camilo, 36, entered five locations in the past week and identified himself either as a police officer or detective by displaying a police patch or logo on his shirt.
-He stole cash and cigarettes from four of the businesses, according to authorities.
+Arcelay Camilo, 36, identified himself as either a police officer or detective by displaying a police patch or logo on his shirt at five locations.
+He stole cash and cigarettes from four of the businesses, cops said.

 In at least two of the cases, Camilo told workers that he needed to check for loosies, according to businesses.

 The latest incident happened early Tuesday morning at the Gourmet Deli Grill at 6318 18th Ave. in Bensonhurst.
-Camilo went into the deli at about 1:10 a.m. and demanded money from the store clerk, police said.
+Camilo came into the deli at about 1:10 a.m. and demanded money from the store clerk, police said.
 He also said he needed to check the store’s cigarettes, according to an employee.

 But when the clerk asked for identification, Camilo ran away without any money, police said.